Archive for the 'Computing-as-interaction' Category Page 2 of 2

 coveral3roadmap

 In this new metaphor, computation is an activity which is inherently social, rather than solitary, and this view leads to a new ways of conceiving, designing, developing and managing computational systems.
 One example of the influence of this viewpoint, is the model of software as a service, for example in Service Oriented Architectures.
-In this model, applications are no longer “compiled together” in order to function on one machine (single user applications), or distributed applications managed by a single organisation (such as most of today’s Intranet applications), but instead are societies of components:
+In this model, applications are no longer “compiled together” in order to function on one machine (single user applications), or distributed applications managed by a single organization (such as most of today’s Intranet applications), but instead are societies of components:

 • These components are viewed as providing services to one another rather than being compiled together.
 They may not all have been designed together or even by the same software development team; they may be created, operate and de-commissioned according to different timescales; they may enter and leave different societies at different times and for different reasons; and they may form coalitions or virtual organizations with one another to achieve particular temporary objectives.
 Examples are automated procurement systems comprising all the companies connected along a supply chain, or service creation and service delivery platforms for dynamic provision of value-added telecommunications services.

-• The components and their services may be owned and managed by different organisations, and thus have access to different information sources, have different objectives, have conflicting preferences, and be subject to different policies or regulations regarding information collection, storage and dissemination.
+• The components and their services may be owned and managed by different organizations, and thus have access to different information sources, have different objectives, have conflicting preferences, and be subject to different policies or regulations regarding information collection, storage and dissemination.
 Health care management systems spanning multiple hospitals or automated resource allocation systems, such as Grid systems, are examples here.

 • The components are not necessarily activated by human users but may also carry out actions in an automated and co-ordinated manner when certain conditions hold true.
 These pre-conditions may themselves be distributed across components, so that action by one component requires prior co-ordination and agreement with other components.
 Simple multi-party database commit protocols are examples of this, but significantly more complex co-ordination and negotiation protocols have been studied and deployed, for example in utility computing systems and in ad hoc wireless networks.